 Unless the people of Ireland waken up to the truth, and then move immediately and fully to action, then the current negative downward spiral will continue unabated.
 We will maintain our painful descent into serfdom, all the while being reassured by the Capitalist controlled media that it is all for our own good.

-I can’t help but wonder, and worry, about what type of legacy our apathy, fear, confusion and institutionalised working-class low self-esteem will bequeath to future generations.
+Rebel Voice can’t help but wonder, and worry, about what type of legacy our apathy, fear, confusion and institutionalized working-class low self-esteem will bequeath to future generations.

 The World turns, as does the cycle of slave-master and servitude.